FollowTheProcess/snapshot/README.md

 This format was inspired by [insta], a popular snapshot testing library in rust

+> [!TIP]
+> If you want a different format, you can implement your own!
+Just implement the `snapshot.Formatter` interface and pass it in
+> with the `snapshot.WithFormatter` option and you're away!

 ### 🔄 Automatic Updating

 Let's say you've got a bunch of snapshots saved already, and you change your implementation. *All* those snapshots will now likely need to change (after you've carefully reviewed the changes and decided they are okay!)